kworam/ProcScript/README.md

 _catch and _finally block functions
 -------------------------------------

-If you name a block function *_catch*, ProcScript treats it as the catch handler for the Proc.
-Likewise, if you name a block function *_finally*, ProcScript treats it as the finally handler for the Proc.
-There can be at most one _catch and one _finally block function in a Proc and they must come last in the `blocks` array.
+If you name a block function *_catch* or *_finally*, ProcScript treats it as the catch or finally clause for the Proc.
+There can only be
+one _catch or _finally block function in a Proc and they must come last in the `blocks` array.

-The _catch and _finally block functions perform the same duties for the Proc that `catch` and `finally` statements do for regular JavaScript functions.
-If a block function throws an error, ProcScript passes the error to the Proc's _catch block function for handling.
-If there is no _catch block function, ProcScript propagates the error up the Proc call stack until it finds a Proc with a _catch handler.
+The _catch and _finally block functions perform the same duties for the Proc that `catch` and `finally` clauses do for regular JavaScript functions.
+If a block function throws an error, ProcScript passes it to the Proc's _catch block function for handling.
+If the Proc has no
+_catch block function, ProcScript propagates the error to the caller Proc until it finds one with a _catch handler.

-If a Proc has a _finally block function, ProcScript *always* runs this block function before returning to the Proc's caller, regardless of whether a block function threw an error or not.
+If a Proc has a _finally block function, ProcScript *always* runs it before returning to the Proc's caller, regardless of whether the Proc failed or succeeded.

-Here is a simple example using _catch and _finally block functions:
+Here is a Proc with _catch and _finally block functions:

     var CatchFinallyProc = PS.defineProc({